inngest/inngest/pages/blog/_posts/2022-07-load-testing-event-queue.md

 - [https://github.com/wg/wrk](https://github.com/wg/wrk), one of the early event-loop based systems from 2013.
 This can generate *significant* load, and comes with Lua scripting.
 It really set the stage for…
 - [https://github.com/grafana/k6](https://github.com/grafana/k6), a modern load testing tool written in Go, capable of generating load with complex requests defined in JS-based scripts, with many metric options

 The easiest *modern* benchmarking tool to set up and use (in our opinion) is k6.io.
-We’ll dive in to a *basic* load testing **test using K6, showing how we used it to test our events API for our event-driven queue.
+We’ll dive in to a *basic* load test using K6, showing how we used it to test our events API for our event-driven queue.

 ## About K6